Borley Rectory: Price investigation

-Borley remained vacant for some time after the Foysters' departure.
+Borley Rectory remained vacant for some time after the Foysters' departure.
 In May 1937, Price took out a year-long rental agreement with Queen Anne's Bounty, the owners of the property.

-Through an advertisement in The Times on 25 May 1937 and subsequent personal interviews, Price recruited a corps of 48 "official observers", mostly students, who spent periods, mainly during weekends, at the rectory with instructions to report any phenomena that occurred.
-In March 1938 Helen Glanville (the daughter of S. J. Glanville, one of Price's helpers) conducted a planchette séance in Streatham in south London.
+Through an advertisement printed in The Times on 25 May 1937, and subsequent personal interviews, he recruited a corps of 48 "official observers", mostly students, who spent periods, mainly during weekends, at the house with instructions to report any phenomena that occurred.

+In March 1938, Helen Glanville (the daughter of S. J. Glanville, one of Price's helpers) conducted a planchette séance in Streatham, London.
 Price reported that she made contact with two spirits, the first of which was that of a young nun who identified herself as Marie Lairre.
-According to the planchette story, Marie was a French nun who left her religious order and travelled to England to marry a member of the Waldegrave family, the owners of Borley's 17th-century manor house, Borley Hall.
-She was said to have been murdered in an older building on the site of the rectory, and her body either buried in the cellar or thrown into a disused well.
-The wall writings were alleged to be her pleas for help; one read "Marianne, please help me get out".
+According to the planchette story, Marie was a French nun who left her religious order and travelled to England to marry a member of the Waldegrave family.
+She was said to have been murdered in an older building on the site of Borley Rectory, and her body was either buried in the cellar or thrown into a disused well.
+The wall-writings were alleged to be her pleas for help; one read, "Marianne, please help me get out".

-The second spirit to be contacted identified himself as Sunex Amures, and claimed that he would set fire to the rectory at nine o'clock that night, 27 March 1938.
+The second spirit to be contacted identified himself as Sunex Amures, and claimed that he would set fire to Borley Rectory at nine o'clock that night, 27 March 1938.
 He also said that, at that time, the bones of a murdered person would be revealed.

 Fire

-On 27 February 1939 the new owner of the rectory, Captain W. H. Gregson, was unpacking boxes and accidentally knocked over an oil lamp in the hallway.
+On 27 February 1939, the new owner of Borley Rectory, Captain W. H. Gregson, was unpacking boxes and accidentally knocked over an oil lamp in the hallway.
 The house was never connected to a gas or electricity supply, and water was obtained from a well in the courtyard.
 The fire quickly spread and the house was severely damaged.
-After investigating the cause of the blaze the insurance company concluded that the fire seemed to have been started deliberately.
+After investigating the cause of the blaze, the insurance company concluded that the fire seemed to have been started deliberately.

-A Miss Williams from nearby Borley Lodge said she saw the figure of the ghostly nun in the upstairs window and, according to Harry Price, demanded a fee of one guinea for her story.
+A Miss Williams from nearby Borley Lodge said she saw the figure of the ghostly nun in the upstairs window during the fire and, according to Harry Price, demanded a fee of one guinea for her story.
 In August 1943, Price conducted a brief dig in the cellars of the ruined house and discovered two bones thought to be of a young woman.

-The bones were given a Christian burial in Liston churchyard, after the parish of Borley refused to allow the ceremony to take place on account of the local opinion that the bones found were those of a pig.
+The bones were given a Christian burial in Liston churchyard, after the parish of Borley refused to allow the ceremony to take place on account of the local opinion that the bones found belonged to a pig.

-The land of what was the Rectory has been divided up partly with a farm and four bungalows (probably built in the 1960's).